Navigation

 Physiotherapy assessment

 I encourage all postnatal women to see a physiotherapist before returning to running.
-They will be able to assess your general physical health, as well as check your pelvic health.
+They will check your pelvic health and your suitability to start running again.

-Once you feel ready to run, start at a slower pace and cover shorter distances.
-Gradually build up your pace and distance, and make sure you stop if you feel any discomfort.
+Once you feel ready to run, start at a slow pace and cover shorter distances.
+Gradually build up and stop if you feel any discomfort.

 If you have a muscle, bone or joint problem, our direct access service aims to provide you with the advice, support and treatment you need as quickly as possible.
 If you’re covered by your health insurance, you’ll be able to get advice from a physiotherapist usually without the need for a GP referral.
 Learn more today.